-1. Fold the top corner down to the bottom and make a nice precise crease.
+- Fold the top corner down to the bottom and make a precise crease.

-6. Take the flap which is at the bottom right, and flip it up and behind.
+- Take the flap, which is at the bottom right, and flip it up and behind.
 This is a rotation movement, not a reverse fold.
 Repeat on the flap on the back.

-9. Make the two folds indicted and pleat fold them, the fold on the left is a mountain fold, while the diagonal fold is a valley fold, open out the back of the rabbit to pleat fold them inside.
+- Make the two folds indicted and pleat fold them; the fold on the left is a mountain fold, while the diagonal fold is a valley fold.
+Open out the back of the rabbit to pleat fold them inside.

-10. Fold the nose under.
-This is now complete but I like to fold the ears back out a little.
-I also like to glue the flaps that stick out from the neck, depending on what type of paper you use.
+- Fold the nose under.
+This is now complete, but we like to fold the ears back out a little.
+We also like to glue the flaps that stick out from the neck, depending on what type of paper you use.